Nukem9/QuickDllProxy/README.md

 // Required setting to define the list of proxied exports for this library.

 #define DLL_PROXY_TLS_CALLBACK_AUTOINIT
-// Optional setting to create a TLS callback that runs DllProxy::Initialize.
+// Optional setting to automatically generate a TLS callback that runs DllProxy::Initialize.

 #define DLL_PROXY_CHECK_MISSING_EXPORTS
-// Optional setting to enforce all real exports are found during DllProxy::Initialize.
-If disabled, unresolved
+// Optional setting to enforce that all real exports are found during DllProxy::Initialize.
+If disabled,
-// export errors will be deferred until proxy functions are invoked.
+// unresolved export errors will be deferred until proxy functions are invoked.

 #define DLL_PROXY_LIBRARY_RESOLVER_CALLBACK MyExampleLibraryResolver
 // Optional setting to define a custom function that resolves a DLL's HMODULE.
 Signature identical to